Top 10 Archetype-Independent Synchro Monsters in Yu-Gi-Oh

 4. Scarlight Red Dragon Archfiend

 Yet another level 8 who accepts any tuner/nontuner duo, Scarlight Red Dragon Archfiend is a variant on rival Jack Atlas's famous card; in fact, it actually changes its name to Red Dragon Archfiend while fielded or in the graveyard.
-Not only does Scarlight match Blue-Eyes's imposing 3000 ATK and 2500 DEF, it also lets you (once per turn) destroy as many special summoned effect monsters on the field with ATK less than or equal to Scarlight's, other than itself.
+Not only does Scarlight match Blue-Eyes's imposing 3000 ATK and 2500 DEF, but it also lets you (once per turn) destroy as many special summoned effect monsters on the field with ATK less than or equal to Scarlight's, other than itself.

 While this can wipe out your other units if you're not careful, it's an excellent way to remove opposing cards.
 Most monsters in the game are effect monsters, most have less than or equal to 3000 ATK, and most of the strongest (fusions, rituals, synchros, etc.) will be special summoned, so you'll often eliminate multiple enemies at once.
 And even if you happen to destroy a few of your own, it's not all bad since each monster destroyed will inflict 500 damage to your opponent!
 After taking that damage and losing their defenders, odds are good you'll be able to finish the duel with a direct attack from this fierce dragon.